davemaster/real-time-voice-changer/README.md

 No body was hurt in the making of this project.

 ## Running the TTS Server
-I will run this project, using a notebook into the jupyter lab environment provide for Nvidia AI Workbench.
+I will run this project, using a notebook into the jupyter lab environment provided by Nvidia AI Workbench.

 From there, I will call the [coqui-ai TTS server](https://github.com/coqui-ai/TTS/tree/dev?tab=readme-ov-file#installation), running from docker.
 How?
 I show You in details, with images or better, a Video about [HOW TO run the TTS Server from docker](https://github.com/coqui-ai/TTS/tree/dev?tab=readme-ov-file#docker-image).